NetickNetworking/NetickDocumentation/articles/getting-started-guide/2-setting-up-the-game.md

 The first field asks for a `Sandbox Prefab`

 1. Create a new empty GameObject.
-2. Rename it to `GameNetworkSandbox` (or any name you like).
+2. Rename it to `MySandboxPrefab` (or any name you like).
-3. Save it as prefab in the Assets folder, and assign it in `GameStarter`.
+3. Save it as prefab in the Assets folder, and assign it in `Sandbox Prefab` of `GameStarter`.

 > [!NOTE]
 > Netick will automatically add a few other scripts too on this prefab when it's created which will happen when you start Netick, the most important one of those scripts is `NetworkSandox`.
 The Sandbox Prefab is a persistent GameObject, it will only be destroyed when you shut down Netick.

-NetworkSandbox is like the manager of the game.
 Any scripts you add to the Sandbox Prefab will stay around until you shut down Netick.
-Methods on `NetworkSandbox` lets you do various things like connecting, spawning objects and destroying them.
+Methods on `NetworkSandbox` (the script Netick adds to the Sandbox Prefab) lets you do various things like connecting, spawning objects and destroying them.

 ## Transport
 Now we need to assign a transport, Netick uses the LiteNetLib by default.
 To use this transport, we can right click on an empty place in the Assets folder and go to `Create > Netick > Transport > LiteNetLibTransportProvider`.